-The module was tested on an HP ProLiant DL385 G5 server with an AMD11 Opteron quad-core processor running the Debian Linux HPTE12 Version 3.0.0 OS and an HP ProLiant DL380 G6 server with an Intel E5540 quad-core processor running Debian Linux HPTE Version 4.0.0 OS.
-For FIPS 140-2 compliance, these are considered to be single user operating systems.
+The module was tested on an HP ProLiant DL380 Gen8 server with an Intel(R) Xeon(R) E5-2658 processor running the Debian Linux HPTE12 Version 5.0.0 OS.
+For FIPS 140-2 compliance, this is considered to be a single user operating system.
 As such, all keys, intermediate values, and other CSPs remain only in the process space of the operator using the module.
-The operating systems use native memory management mechanisms to ensure that outside processes cannot access the process space used by the module
+The operating system uses native memory management mechanisms to ensure that outside processes cannot access the process space used by the module.